FozzieUK/FoxESS-BMS-to-Battery-Protocol-RS485/README.md

   The data packet is <0C,FD,0C,FD,0C,FE,0C,FD,0C,FD,0C,FD,0C,FD,0C,FD,0C,FD>

-  So far all 16 bit integers have been the first byte is most significant.
+  So far all 16 bit integers have seen the first byte as most significant.

   the data packet contains the following information